-This is what I call the realization, when Elon steps into your field and spews nonsense, and suddenly you have to look at him differently.
+This is what I call a ‘realization'.
+When Elon steps onto your field and spews nonsense, you have to look at him differently.

-That happened to me very personally.
-I was anxious to see this new product and was curious about the SPACs.
+I was anxious to see this new product and was curious about SPACs.

 Then when he revealed it, I knew at the moment that it was almost certainly a fake product and wasn't real.

 It's just one of those “change your whole life blow away” moments where, you see this person that's held up as this genius, innovator, technology entrepreneur, and you see what they're doing for what it really is.